Generic stabilizers for simple algebraic groups acting on orthogonal and symplectic Grassmannians: Introduction and statement of results

 We are now ready to classify pairs $(G,H)$ of closed maximal connected subgroups of $Cl(V)$ such that there exists a dense $(G,H)$-double coset in $Cl(V)$.
-One particular class of such pairs (see case $(iii)(b)$ in the following theorem), arise from \textit{spherical} subgroups.
+One particular class of such pairs (see case $(iii)(b)$ in the following theorem) arises from \textit{spherical} subgroups.
 These are reductive subgroups $G$ such that there is a dense $(G,B)$-double coset, where $B$ is a Borel subgroup.
 Spherical subgroups have been classified by Kr\"amer in characteristic $0$ and by Knop and R\"ohrle in \cite{spherical} for arbitrary characteristic.

 \begin{theorem*} Let $\Gamma$ be a classical group $Cl(V)$.
 Let $G,H$ be a pair of maximal connected subgroups of $\Gamma$.
 Then there exists a dense $(G,H)$-double coset in $\Gamma$ if and only if one of the following holds: \begin{enumerate}[label=(\roman*)] \item $G$ and $H$ are both reductive and $\Gamma = GH$.
-Such factorizations were classified in \cite{factorizations}. \item $G$ and $H$ are both parabolic subgroups. \item $H$ is a parabolic, $G$ is reductive and one of the following holds: \begin{enumerate}[label=(\alph*)] \item $\Gamma=SL(V)$, $H=P_k$ (or $\Gamma=Sp(V)$, $H=P_k$ with $k=1$) and $(GL_k\otimes G,K^k\otimes V)$ is a prehomogeneus vector space, as classified in \cite{satokimura}\cite{chen1}\cite{chen2}; \item $G$ is the stabilizer of a subspace $X$ of $V$ and either $X$ is non-degenerate, or $p=2$ and $X$ is non-singular of dimension $1$ with $V$ orthogonal.
-In this case $G$ is spherical, so $H$ is arbitrary. \item $G=Cl(V_1)\otimes Cl(V_2)$, $\Gamma = Cl(V_1\otimes V_2)$, and $G$ has a dense orbit on the variety of totally singular subspaces corresponding to $\Gamma/H$, as detailed in Theorem~\ref{maximal semisimple theorem}. \item $G$ is simple and irreducible on $V$ and has a dense orbit on the variety of totally singular subspaces corresponding to $\Gamma/H$, as detailed in Theorem~\ref{density spaces theorem}. \end{enumerate} \end{enumerate}
+Such factorizations were classified in \cite{factorizations}. \item $G$ and $H$ are both parabolic subgroups. \item After possibly interchanging $G$ and $H$, we have that $H$ is parabolic, $G$ is reductive and one of the following holds: \begin{enumerate}[label=(\alph*)] \item $\Gamma=SL(V)$, $H=P_k$ (or $\Gamma=Sp(V)$, $H=P_k$ with $k=1$) and $(GL_k\otimes G,K^k\otimes V)$ is a prehomogeneous vector space, as classified in \cite{satokimura}\cite{chen1}\cite{chen2}; \item $G$ is the stabilizer of a subspace $X$ of $V$ and either $X$ is non-degenerate, or $p=2$ and $X$ is non-singular of dimension $1$ with $V$ orthogonal.
+In this case $G$ is spherical, so $H$ is arbitrary. \item $G=Cl(V_1)\otimes Cl(V_2)$, $V = V_1\otimes V_2$, and $G$ has a dense orbit on the variety of totally singular subspaces corresponding to $\Gamma/H$, as detailed in Theorem~\ref{maximal semisimple theorem}. \item $G$ is simple and irreducible on $V$ and has a dense orbit on the variety of totally singular subspaces corresponding to $\Gamma/H$, as detailed in Theorem~\ref{density spaces theorem}. \end{enumerate} \end{enumerate}